 To become a professional, you need to begin learning your basics at an early age.
 Semi-wrong.

-Here are five thoughts to consider when learning to skateboard as an adult.
+Here are five tips to consider when learning to skateboard as an adult.

 As adults, most of us are confident and comfortable in our areas of interest or line of work.

 This can make learning a new skill difficult.
 That means you shouldn't second guess your ability to learn.

 It should be evident – this is an important life skill, and one we often forget as we grow older.